GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fedcm/index.md

 resistance to phishing and credential stuffing attacks) compared to per-site usernames and passwords.

-With identity federation, a RP (relying party) relies on an IdP (identity provider) to provide the user an account without requiring a new username and password.
+With identity federation, an RP (relying party) relies on an IdP (identity provider) to provide the user an account without requiring a new username and password.